 '"It was Jason Woolley.
 I could tell it was Woolley.
 I could see his number as he went by me," Niedermayer said after his misplay forced the Devils to settle for a 2-2 tie with the Buffalo Sabres last night at HSBC Arena.
 "He made a pretty good move, but I shouldn't get beaten by a defenseman."'

 Archives for February 2002

-'The Sabres are six points behind the Devils in the Eastern Conference.'
+'The Sabres are eight points behind the Devils in the Eastern Conference.'

 In what was the most crucial game so far this season, the Buffalo Sabres came up flat.
 Being on the verge of being completely eliminated from playoff contention, the Sabres played one of their worst games of the season as the New Jersey Devils beat the Sabres 4-1.

 'To date, Rasmussen has four goals and eight assists in 44 games.
 Ruff knows when Rasmussen is on his game, things go well for the Sabres.'